mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 ### Step 1: Build a sequential algorithm with pure functions

-To start we actually didn't use Dask at all, instead, Matt asked Fabian to modify his algorithm in a few ways:
+To start we actually didn't use Dask at all, instead, Fabian modified his algorithm in a few ways:

 1. It should operate over a list of Numpy arrays (this is like a Dask array, but simpler)